 Health: Grocery purchases, number of days USDA’s Targeted Fruits and Vegetables were consumed, and self-report of household’s diet quality and meal consumption

 Other: Value of Targeted Fruits and Vegetables purchases as a fraction of the overall grocery purchase

-Randomized control trial testing four different combinations of which foods are subsidized and when the subsidies are delivered.
-A probit or linear probability model is used to measure the impact of different subsidies treatments on the purchases of Targeted Fruits and Vegetables (TFVs); a tobit or linear regression models to measure the value of TFVs purchased; random effects linear probability and probit models to estimate the treatment effect on subsidy choice.
+Randomized control trial with four treatments and one control group.
+A probit or linear probability model was used to measure the impact of different subsidies treatments on the likelihood of purchasing Targeted Fruits and Vegetables (TFVs); a tobit or linear regression models to measure the value of TFVs purchased; random effects linear probability and probit models to estimate the treatment effect on subsidy choice.